Alejogb1/job-board/blog-data/expected-expression-before-token.md

 *   "Modern Compiler Implementation in C" by Andrew Appel this book provides a more practical approach to compiler construction If you prefer hands-on learning this might be a very good option
 *   The documentation for the specific compiler you are using I would recommend you to read the documentation of your compiler you would be surprised by how much useful information you can find in there This documentation is the final authority in your situation

-And please be mindful about the fact that most of the time the compiler is correct and you are wrong.
-Okay this might sound a bit harsh so i will tone it down a bit.
+And please be mindful about the fact that most of the time the compiler is correct and you are wrong.  this might sound a bit harsh so i will tone it down a bit.
 Most of the time the compiler is interpreting what you are writing exactly the way it was programmed to do so and it is you who is not writing things in the correct manner.
 It is not personal its just the way these things work.

 So take a deep breath debug your code line by line if you need to make sure you have a very good understanding of the syntax and be meticulous when you write your code so you wont end up with this error again.
 Happy coding and I wish you good luck!
 And i wish you find the semicolon that made your life miserable.